theGeekyLad/run.it-extension/README.md

 - Click the extension icon in the Chrome extension bar (or `Alt+X`)
 - See the output and be zen!

+## FAQ :raising_hand_woman:

+### Does it work with `sudo`?

+In short, yes.
+Read on to know how.

+### I'm concerned.
+How exactly does `sudo` work?

+For privacy sakes, you're totally justified wanting to know.
+Well, every other layer of abstraction over password input increases your chances of getting snooped.
+This feature is no exception.
+As of now, the password is bundled into the body of every POST request to a local Node.js server that ultimately executes the command in question.
+The password is _in clear_ and _not_ hashed and if you're serious about stuff like MITM, I'd recommend you clear the password from the extension settings (which also clears it from the browser storage).
+In that case, you're super safe for sure but, of course, you can't run `sudo` commands!

+### I ran a command with this extension but didn't receive a notification of completion.
+What's going on?

+It's quite likely that the command is waiting for some kind of user input or the `sudo` password could be wrong or maybe the command is long-running.

 <br>

 Made with :heart: by `theGeekyLad`